Illegal crossings plunge as US extends policy across border

 While illegal crossings have nosedived in Yuma, asylum-seekers still sign up on a waiting list to enter the U.S. at an official crossing in San Luis, Arizona.
 U.S. Customs and Border Protection calls the Mexican shelter that manages the list to say how many asylum claims it will process each day.
 The shelter estimates the wait at three to four months.

 Angel Rodriguez, one of 143 Cubans on the shelter's waiting list of 1,484 people, has had bright moments in Mexico, including a beautiful Christmas meal.
-But the 51-year-old rarely goes outside and says being sent back to Mexico to wait for court dates would be dangerous.
+But the 51-year-old rarely goes outside and he dreads the possibility of being forced to wait for hearings in Mexico after his number is called to make an initial asylum claim in the US.

 “That's sending me to hell again,” said Rodriguez, who hopes to settle with friends in Dallas or Miami.
 “If I'm going to seek asylum, I'm going to look to a country that is the safest and respects human rights.
 That country is the United States of America."